 Summer Institute on Law, Language, & Culture

 The study of law is a language-intensive task.
-SILLC is very specifically designed to increase proficiency in reading and hearing English, to develop confidence and skill in speaking and writing, and to facilitate personal adjustment to the culture of U.S. legal education.
+The Institute is very specifically designed to increase proficiency in reading and hearing English, to develop confidence and skill in speaking and writing English, and to facilitate personal adjustment to the culture of U.S. legal education.
 Small class size and individual attention from the instructors will give students a concentrated and tailored teaching experience.

-SILLC students will be introduced to common law analysis and legal writing.
+Institute students will be introduced to common law analysis and legal writing.
 Through both lectures and practice, students will learn important skills such as briefing a case, structuring a legal argument, and learning how to use proper citation.
-Because of the size, SILLC provides an excellent opportunity for students to get know each other well and creates many lifelong friendships as well as a professional network.
+Because of its small size, the Institute provides an excellent opportunity for students to get to know each other well, to create lifelong friendships, and to expand their professional network.